ababa831/flask_form_realtime_demo/README.md

 # flask_form_realtime_demo

-A realtime communication example of the Flask web application.
+A realtime communication example of the Flask web application

 ## Usage
 1. Git clone the repository